cdale77/active_job_status/README.md

 By default, ActiveJobStatus stores job metadata in ActiveSupport::Cache::MemoryStore.

 If you are using Resque or Sidekiq, or have Redis in your stack already for another reason, it's a good idea to tell ActiveJobStatus to use Redis for storing job metadata:

 ```ruby
 require "active_job_status/redis
 ```

-TODO write a railtie that configures this automagically.
+TODO: write a railtie that configures this automagically.

 ## Contributing